 Here to Stay

 As the Trump administration pushes one disastrous anti-immigrant policy after another, these past years have been one of the most difficult for immigrants in recent memory.
-MinKwon Center has been on the ground leading rallies, protests, Know Your Rights workshops, legal clinics, town halls and canvassing to empower DREAMers, refugees and asylum seekers, Muslims other marginalized religious groups, and immigrants.
+MinKwon Center has been on the ground leading rallies, protests, Know Your Rights workshops, legal clinics, town halls and canvassing to empower DREAMers, refugees and asylum seekers, Muslims and members of other marginalized religious groups, and all immigrant communities.
 Together, we are working to build a more prosperous and just America for all.